-Nominations can be made either by, or on behalf of, the author/s of the book.
-To be eligible, the book must be published in either of the two years prior to the award of the prize (i.e. for the 2018 prize, judges will accept the nomination of books published in 2016 or 2017).
+To be eligible, the book must be published in either of the two years prior to the award of the prize (i.e. for the 2022 prize, judges will accept the nomination of books published in 2020 or 2021).
 Each nomination should include three copies of the book being nominated and a brief statement about the book’s importance (alternatively, for ebooks, an electronic copy or access via link can be submitted).
 Nominations should be received by the deadline in the year in which the prize is to be awarded.

 To be eligible, the author must have been a member of ADSA in the year in which the book was published and the year of the award.
 In the case of jointly-authored books, at least one author should be a member of ADSA as stipulated (in this case, the prize money will be awarded to the financial member).
 Authors cannot win the prize consecutively.
-Preference will normally be given to monographs rather than edited books, anthologies of essays and so on.
+This award is for sole or co-authored monographs; edited collections are instead eligible for the Joanne Tompkins Prize.

-Rob Jordan is an Emeritus Professor of the University of New South Wales, where he was the Professor of Theatre Studies for about twenty years.
+Rob Jordan was an Emeritus Professor of the University of New South Wales, where he was the Professor of Theatre Studies for about twenty years.
 Shortly before his retirement he became interested in convict theatre in New South Wales and in 2002 published Convict Theatres of Early Australia 1788-1840.
-In his retirement he is keeping his hand in writing articles on early Australian theatre.
+In his retirement he kept his hand in writing articles on early Australian theatre.